Kim Chiu: Personal life

-Chiu dated co-star Gerald Anderson from 2006 to 2010.
+Chiu dated former onscreen partner and fellow PBB housemate Gerald Anderson from 2006 to 2010.

-Chiu began dating fellow Star Magic artist and leading man, Xian Lim in 2012, which was confirmed in a 2013 episode of Kris TV.
-They acknowledged they were "exclusively dating".
-On November 15, 2018, Kim Chiu confirmed she was still in a relationship with Lim during her interview on Tonight with Boy Abunda.
+She previously had a relationship with leading man, Xian Lim since 2012.
+After more than ten years being together, the couple separated in 2023.

 On March 4, 2020, Chiu was traveling along Katipunan Avenue in Quezon City on her way to a taping of her series Love Thy Woman when two unidentified gunmen, riding-in-tandem on a motorcycle, fired six gunshots at her van.
 Chiu and her companions were unharmed.
 Investigators examine the shooting as a possible case of mistaken identity.
 Chiu later revealed on social media that, a day after the incident, a person claiming to have been the actual target called one of her bosses to apologize.